Crime in Cuba: Corruption

-Cuba's corruption rate is moderate, as evidenced by the 2012 Transparency International Corruption Perceptions Index, which ranked the country 58th out of 176 countries, tied with Jordan and Namibia.
-In comparison to other countries in the Caribbean and Central America, Cuba fared relatively better in terms of perceived corruption.
+The 2025 Transparency International Corruption Perceptions Index, rated the country 40 out of 100 in transparency (a decline from earlier ratings), and 84th out of 176 countries, tied with Bulgaria, Burkina Faso and several others.
+Cuba ranked lower than neighboring states Haiti and the Dominican Republic but higher than Jamaica and the Bahamas in perceived corruption.

 The government has made efforts to combat corruption, and there have been instances of capturing corrupt individuals in recent years.
 In 2019, Cuba passed a new law on the fight against corruption, which includes measures such as the establishment of a National Committee to Prevent and Combat Corruption, the creation of specialized anti-corruption units within law enforcement agencies, and the requirement for public officials to declare their assets.

 Also in 2019, the Cuban government launched "Operation Hurricane", a high-profile anti-corruption campaign aimed at tackling corruption within the public sector.
 The operation resulted in the arrest and prosecution of several high-ranking officials, including the former deputy minister of the Ministry of the Interior and other government officials, on charges of corruption and bribery.
 In recent years, there have been other cases of removal and prosecution of government officials suspected of corruption.
 For example, in 2020, the head of the state-run fuel company, CUPET, was removed from his position and prosecuted on corruption charges.